henniggroup/GASP-python/docs/usage.md

    * **rmsd_tol**

 Specifies the RMSD difference threshold for whether two clusters are considered different.
 This value is passed to the pymatgen.analysis.molecule_matcher.MoleculeMatcher class as the *tolerance* parameter.
-Only used when searching for clusters (see the [Geometry](#geometry) keyword).
-Optional, and defaults to 2.0.
+Only used when searching for clusters or wires (see the [Geometry](#geometry) keyword).
+Optional, and defaults to 0.1.

-We have observed that pymatgen's molecule matcher doesn't always identify duplicate clusters.
-For this reason, it can be helpful to set the **epa_diff** keyword (see below) to a small nonzero value when searching for clusters.
+We have observed that pymatgen's molecule matcher doesn't always identify duplicate clusters, and it also sometimes gives false positives.
+We have chosen a fairly conservative tolerance for the default to help prevent false positives.
+To not miss duplicates that aren't identified by the molecule matcher, we recommend using the **epa_diff** keyword (see below) and setting it to a small nonzero value when searching for clusters or wires.

    * **epa_diff**